Navigating the UIDAI Exception Process for Second DOB Change

 Filling Out the Aadhaar Update Form Correctly

 Accuracy is paramount when filling out the Aadhaar update form for a second date of birth change.
 You must ensure that all details, especially the desired date of birth, are entered clearly and correctly.
-Make sure to attach all the supporting documents you gathered.
+Ensure all gathered supporting documents are attached.
 In addition to the form, you might also be asked to write a formal letter explaining the reason for the second update request.
-This letter should clearly state why the previous date of birth entry was incorrect and why the current change is necessary.
+This letter should clearly state why the previous date of birth entry was incorrect and justify the current change.
 Being clear and concise in your explanation, backed by strong documentary evidence, will help your application.

 After You’ve Applied: What Happens Next